 To be clear, this is not about a parent’s willingness to help a child succeed.
 “The problem,” notes Hannah Hudson, Editorial Director for WeAreTeachers.com, “comes from a parent’s repeated efforts to eliminate any and all struggle so that children are ill-equipped when they grow up and life inevitably goes sideways.”

-I’ve noticed that, whether as a result of lawnmower parenting or not, there’s also a growing trend among younger Christ followers in regard to handling adversity.
+I’ve noticed that, whether as a result of lawnmower parents or not, there’s also a growing trend among younger Christ followers in regard to handling adversity.
 In short, many are spiritual snowflakes.

 For example, I recently read of a Christian couple who actually considered becoming atheists because they had difficulty conceiving a child.
 They did conceive, mind you, but because they had difficulty, they began to doubt the existence of a loving God.
 I’m not diminishing the emotional heartache of not being able to conceive.
 I am suggesting that elevating such things to the level of spiritual crisis, leading to the rejection of faith altogether, reveals a very weak and shallow faith.
 A faith that had never been exposed to real challenge or, at the very least, never been discipled for a life of challenge.